 The penalties for these criminal charges depend largely on the violent acts in question.
-An experienced criminal defense lawyer at Berry Law can help you fight your criminal charges stemming from defending yourself.
+An experienced criminal defense lawyer at Berry Law can help you fight your criminal charges.

 The Legal Definition of Self-Defense

-A legal defense to a charge of a violent crime is self-defense.
-Those who make the claim of self-defense maintain that their actions were appropriate.
-It was legal because it was only carried out to stop someone else from using unlawful force.
+Those who make the claim of self-defense maintain that they used some sort of force towards another but that their actions were appropriate because the force was to stop someone else from using unlawful force against them.

 Self-defense is frequently used as a defense in several criminal proceedings, including: